unbit/uwsgi-docs/WebSockets.rst

 Handshaking is the first phase of a websocket connection.

-To send a full handshake response you can use the ``uwsgi.websocket_handshake(key[,origin])`` function.
+To send a full handshake response you can use the ``uwsgi.websocket_handshake([key,origin, proto])`` function.
 Without a correct handshake the connection will never complete.

+In 1.9 serie, the key parameter is required, while in 2.0 you can call websocket_handshake without arguments (response will be build automatically from request's data)

 Sending
 *******